 Try not to fall into the trap of downloading countless audio plugins as an attempted shortcut to success in music production and mixing.
 Don’t skip important steps in the process of learning how to process, record, and mix your music.

 You can get a very wide depth of sounds simply by using the stock plugins on your DAW.

-We hope this article has given you exactly the information you need to know to set up a home recording studio.
+I hope this article has given you exactly the information you need to know to set up a home recording studio.
+While some gear is optional, most of the things listed above are absolutely crucial for a complete studio setup.
 If you have any questions, then please write them in the comment section below.